syncfusion-content/flutter-docs/Flutter/installation/linux-installer/how-to-install.md

    ![License Agreement](images/Linux_Installer2.png)

    N> The Unlock key is not required to install the Linux installer.
-The Syncfusion Linux installer can be used for development purposes without registering the Unlock key.

 4. You can launch the demo source and use the NuGet packages included in the Linux installer.